JuhaszBalint2/Visual-Basic-Script-Wrapper-for-Scheduled-Scripts-NetWorkShare/cline_docs/codebaseSummary.md

 - **VBS UNC Path Error Fixed**: Addressed the "Invalid path specified" error when using UNC paths by modifying VBS generation.
 - **Path Handling**: Previous issues with spaces in paths were addressed in C# logic and VBS generation quoting.
 - **Error Handling**: Ongoing improvements, VBS wrapper includes basic logging.
+- **Administrative Privileges**: Application now ensures it always runs with required privileges for task creation.